Mercury in fish: Most-contaminated fish species

 The danger level from consuming fish depends on species and size.
 Size is the best predictor of increased levels of accumulated mercury.
 Sharks, such as the mako shark, have very high levels of mercury.
 A study on New Jersey coastal fish indicated that one third of the sampled fish had levels of mercury above 0.5 parts per million, a level that could pose a human health concern for consumers who regularly eat this fish.
 Another study of marketplace fish caught in waters surrounding Southern Italy showed that, undoubtedly, greater fish weight leads to additional mercury found in fish body tissues.
 Moreover, the concentration, measured in milligrams of mercury per kilogram of fish, steadily increases with the size of the fish.
 Anglerfish off the coast of Italy were found with concentrations as high as 2.2 milligrams of mercury per kilogram, higher than the recommended limit of 1 milligram of mercury per kilogram.
 Annually, Italy catches approximately a third of its fish from the Adriatic Sea, where these anglerfish were found.

 Fish that consume their prey in a certain manner may contain much higher concentrations of mercury than other species.
 Grass carp off the coast of China hold far less internal mercury than do bighead carp.
 The reason for this is that bighead carp are filter feeders, while grass carp are not.
 Thus, bighead carp gather more mercury by eating large amounts of small plankton, as well as sucking up sediments that collect a sizable amount of methyl mercury.

 US government scientists tested fish in 291 streams around the country for mercury contamination.
 They found mercury in every fish tested, according to the study by the U.S. Department of the Interior.
 They found mercury even in fish of isolated rural waterways.
-Twenty-five percent of the fish tested had mercury levels above the safety levels determined by the U.S. Environmental Protection Agency for people who eat the fish regularly.
+Twenty-five percent of the fish tested had mercury levels above the safety levels determined by EPA for people who eat the fish regularly.